syncfusion-content/blazor-docs/blazor/browser-support.md

 # Browser Support

-Syncfusion Blazor UI components supported by all modern web browsers on Windows, Linux, MacOS and below are the list,
+Syncfusion Blazor UI components are supported by all modern web browsers on Windows, Linux, and MacOS.

 ## Blazor WebAssembly